4.8 SAO Annual Report Schedules

 Additionally, governments with annual resource inflows usually less than $300,000 and some governments with annual resource inflows between $300,000 and $500,000 who will not receive an onsite audit are required to complete this schedule.
 For purposes of this threshold, annual inflows include tax collections, grants, loans and other receipts.
 A current year increase in resource inflows above the $300,000 threshold from a grant or bond does not preclude the government for completing the Schedule.

-*Governments who file a no activity report will not be required to submit a formal Schedule 22.
-However, no activity governments will be required to submit supporting documents to verify no activity, such as meeting minutes, county reports and/or bank statements.
+*Governments who file a no activity report will not be required to submit a Schedule 22.
+However, no activity reports are still required to submit supporting documents to verify no activity, such as meeting minutes, county reports and/or bank statements in the filing system.

 188.8.131.52 If you are unsure whether or not your government should complete the Schedule 22, please contact the SAO by submitting your question through the SAO HelpDesk.
 You can also check a government’s requirement to submit a Schedule 22 by accessing the SAO Online Services and logging in using your credentials.